Student Spotlight: Dawn Regnier

 Regnier could have applied for possible credit based upon life experience, but she wanted to take advantage of the knowledge that the faculty brings to the classroom.

-“I want to learn everything the teachers want to teach me, and that decision has worked well for me,” she said.
-“I have also learned that I don't know as much about management as I thought I did.
+“I wanted to learn everything the teachers want to teach me, and that decision worked well for me,” she said.
+“I also learned that I don't know as much about management as I thought I did.
 Their knowledge has made me a better supervisor and has given me an appreciation for other departments like HR and upper management.”

-Regnier is taking two classes per semester and plans to graduate at the end of in 2017 with an associate’s degree in Management.
-While unsure of her ultimate career goal, she will pursue her bachelor’s degree through the College’s 3+1 program with Benedictine.
+Regnier took two classes per semester and received an associate’s degree in Management, graduating with high honors.
+While unsure of her ultimate career goal, she completed her first class toward a bachelor’s degree through the College’s 3+1 program with Benedictine.

 She is positive that her decision to attend College of DuPage was the right one.